Classic Recipe

 3. Select the Tools button.

-1. Identify the tool from the list and make the following changes:
+1. In the Tool Management, identify the tool from the list and make the following changes:

-1. Scope: Choose list of labels from the list where this tool should be able to use.
+1. Labels: Choose list of labels from the list where this tool should be able to use.

 2. Enable or disable: Enable if this tool must be available for the selected recipe.

-3. Tool Settings: Specific tools will have this option to set more advanced settings
+3. Tool Settings: Only specific tools will have this option to set more advanced settings.
+For example, Bounding box, etc.

 Tools List and Settings